igrishaev/lambda/README.md

 ## Sharing the State Between Events

-In AWS, a Lambda can process several events if they happen at the same time.
+In AWS, a Lambda can process several events if they happen in series.
 Thus, it's useful to preserve the state between the handler calls.
 A state can be a config map read from a resource or an open connection to some resource.

-An easy way to keep the state is to close your handler function over some variables.
+An easy way to share the state is to close your handler function over some variables.
 In this case, the handler is not a plain function but a function that returns a function: